Everkers/Gremilin-b/README.md

 ## Why Gremilin
 We built Gremilin to make sure the players got the information that they need quickly while they hanging out with friends on the discord server without waste time visiting websites like <a href='https://www.op.gg/'>Op.gg</a> etc
 ## Commands
+- ``?help`` - This command will show you all the available commands
 - ``?setUser [username] [region]`` - This command will add your username and region to the database.
 - ``?updateUser [new username] [new region]`` - This command will update your username and region if they already exist.
 - ``?profile`` - This command will show you your profile on league of legends including last match etc.